pbs-ie/postalbibleschool.ie/docs/architecture.md

 ### Data Flow

+- **Basic flow**

   1. Frontend sends web requests via Inertia routes.
   2. Backend processes the request, interacts with the database, and returns a response.
-3. Frontend updates the UI based on the API response.
+  3. Frontend updates the UI based on the response.

+- **Filemaker actions flow**

+  1. Frontend sends web requests via Inertia routes
+  2. Backend processes the request interacts with Filemaker database through the Filemaker Data API
+  3. Backend processed response from the Data API and updates the UI based on the response

 ---